"Breaking the Cycle: How to Understand and Heal from Narcissism"

 First of all, there is no such thing as a 'narcissist'.
 Narcissism is a psychological pathology that people can suffer from as a result of psychological wounding.
 People are not pathologies.
-People are people, and we suffer from pathologies.
+People are people who are suffering from pathologies.
 Similarly, the term 'narcissistic trait' is also inaccurate because it also suggests that narcissistic behaviour is endemic to who a person is, and this isn't true.

 This is really important, because one of the blocks that prevent people with narcissistic behaviours from finding healing is pejorative labels like 'narcissist'.
 Someone with narcissistic behaviours is deeply wounded, and facing that wounding is already hard enough without being labelled and vilified for it.
 If we wish to see less narcissistic behaviour in the world, we need to create a culture that meets it with compassion and love, not judgment and condemnation (which is, ironically, a narcissistic response).